Conformal online model aggregation: COMA under distribution shift

-In \cite{gibbs2021}, \emph{adaptive conformal inference} (ACI) is introduced as a novel method for constructing prediction sets in an online manner, providing robustness to changes in the marginal distribution of the data.
+In \citet{gibbs2021}, \emph{adaptive conformal inference} (ACI) is introduced as a novel method for constructing prediction sets in an online manner, providing robustness to changes in the marginal distribution of the data.
 Their work is based on the update of the error level $\alpha$ to achieve the desired level of confidence.
-Indeed, given the non-stationary nature of the data-generating distribution, conventional results do not guarantee a $1-\alpha$ coverage.
+Indeed, given the possible non-stationary nature of the data-generating distribution, conventional results do not guarantee $1-\alpha$ coverage.
 However, at each time $t$, an alternative value $\alpha^{(t)}$ might exist, allowing the attainment of the desired coverage.

-The procedure described in \cite{gibbs2021} recursively updates the error rate $\alpha$ as follows:
+The procedure described in \citet{gibbs2021} recursively updates the error rate $\alpha$ as follows:

-where $\phi^{(t)}_k = \ind\{Y_t \notin \setc_k^{(t)}(\alpha_k^{(t)})\}$ is the sequence of miscoverage events obtained by the $k$-th agent and setting the error to $\alpha_k^{(t)}$, while $\gamma>0$ represents a step size parameter.
-Possible improvements are proposed in~\citet{gibbs2023} and~\cite{zaffran2022}, in particular, they tune the parameter $\gamma$ over time to make the procedure more flexible.
-A drawback arises from the fact that in certain situations, ACI can return either $\mathbb{R}$ or $\emptyset$ as a set, attributed to the circumstance that in some iterations, the parameter $\alpha^{(t)}$ can be smaller than 0 or greater than 1.
+where $\phi^{(t)} = \ind\{y^{(t)} \notin \setc^{(t)}(\alpha^{(t)})\}$ is the sequence of miscoverage events setting the miscoverage rate to $\alpha^{(t)}$, while $\gamma>0$ represents a step size parameter.
+We refer to Appendix~\ref{sec:app_ci} for a more detailed explanation of the method.
+Possible improvements are proposed in~\citet{gibbs2023} and~\citet{zaffran2022}; in particular, their proposals tune the parameter $\gamma$ over time using an online learning procedure.
+A drawback arises from the fact that in certain situations, ACI can return either $\mathcal{Y}$ or $\emptyset$ as a set, attributed to the circumstance that in some iterations, the parameter $\alpha^{(t)}$ can be smaller than 0 or greater than 1.

-Another method is presented in \cite{angelopoulos2023pid}, where instead of updating the error level $\alpha$, there is an update of the quantile of the distribution of \emph{scores}.
-In this setting, we define $s^{(t)}: \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ as the \emph{conformal score} function, which measures the accuracy of the prediction at time $t$.
-Actually, for different models one can use different scores (e.g. absolute or signed residuals), but for clarity of exposition, we will use the same $s(\cdot, \cdot)$ for all experts.
-The procedure updates the quantiles as follows:
+Another method is presented in \citet{angelopoulos2023pid}, where instead of updating the error level $\alpha$, there is an update of the quantile of the distribution of the \emph{scores}.
+In this setting, we define $s^{(t)}: \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ as the \emph{conformal score}, which measures the accuracy of the prediction at time $t$.
+If different models are involved one can use different scores (e.g. residual or density based scores).
+The procedure, starting from an initial threshold $q^{(1)} = q$, updates the quantiles as follows: